 Are there any side-effects using prebiotics?

-Prebiotics are non-living, non-digestible fibres that work in your gut, feeding the good gut bacteria such as bifidobacteria and lactobacilli in a supplemental or nutritional way.
+Prebiotics are non-living, non-digestible fibres that work in your gut, feeding the good gut bacteria such as bifidobacteria and lactobacilli and encourage them to grow.

 What do Prebiotics Do?